Showing posts with label TV Movies. Show all posts

 Autumn meets her lover’s widow.

 Suzanne goes to the club confront Autumn (Laura Lemar-Goldsboro in her only film role), except their interaction isn’t confrontational.
 Suzanne is more curious about the other woman than angry with her.
-Suzanne is quickly bonds with Jeff’s lover, joining her and the other strippers for coke-fueled nights clubbing and going on shoplifting sprees at Macy’s during the day.
+Suzanne quickly bonds with Jeff’s lover, joining her and the other strippers for coke-fueled nights clubbing and going on shoplifting sprees at Macy’s during the day.
 They even get close enough for Autumn to share her real name: “Autumn is my stripper name.
 My real name is Fantasia.”

 A scene from the 2013 film WHITE REINDEER